 An early-stage startup company, WiBotic’s first product is a fully customizable, off-the-shelf kit suitable for testing and integrating wireless power into existing robotic applications.
 While there are other wireless power companies on the market, WiBotic is the first to focus specifically on robots, specializing in three types of systems: mobile, underwater and aerial robots.
 In six months following incorporation, WiBotic has acquired a diverse customer base from academia to private corporations.

 The idea for WiBotic surfaced while Waters was researching how to power implanted medical devices.
 Visiting researchers working on robotics in the Sensor Systems Lab expressed interest in wireless power, which led Waters to shift his focus to powering robots.
 The system he developed for powering medical device implants was so robust that the transition was seamless.

-Once the co-founders decided to commercialize the research, things progressed quickly, thanks to the innovation culture at UW EE.
+Once the co-founders decided to commercialize the research, things progressed quickly, thanks to the innovation culture at UW ECE.
 Working closely with CoMotion, UW’s commercialization center, the WiBotic team received mentorship from entrepreneurial professors, assistance filing patents and access to funding and external advisors.
 UW’s Center for Sensorimotor Neural Engineering also provided funding and commercialization assistance.

 The WiBotic cofounders are committed to giving back to the UW innovation culture.
 At the inaugural UW Innovation Summit in Shanghai in November 2015, Waters was invited to give a presentation about WiBotic, with the hope of inspiring future entrepreneurs.